-UK Notes will constitute "quoted Eurobonds" within the meaning of section 987 of the Income Tax Act 2007 provided they carry a right to interest and are, and continue to be, listed on a recognized stock exchange within the meaning of section 1005 Income Tax Act 2007.
+UK Notes will constitute "quoted Eurobonds" within the meaning of section 987 of the Income Tax Act 2007 provided they carry a right to interest and are, and continue to be, either (1) listed on a recognized stock exchange within the meaning of section 1005 Income Tax Act 2007 or (2) admitted to trading on a multilateral trading facility (within the meaning of Article 4.1.22 of Directive 2014/65/EU) operated by an EEA regulated recognized stock exchange.
 HMRC may designate certain exchanges as recognized stock exchanges.
 The London Stock Exchange is a recognized stock exchange for these purposes.
 Securities will be treated as listed on a recognized stock exchange only if they are both: (i) admitted to trading on that exchange and (ii) are either included in the official UK list or are officially listed in a qualifying country outside the UK in accordance with provisions corresponding to those generally applicable in EEA States.
 Provided that the UK Notes are and continue to be quoted Eurobonds, payments of interest on the UK Notes may be made without withholding or deduction for or on account of United Kingdom income tax.